sitebay/docs/articles/platform/recording/sitebay-recordings/index.md

 ## PostHog Insights

-First, log in to your My Site Bay and go to the Insights tab.
+First, log in to your My SiteBay and go to the Insights tab.
 From here, you can see a variety of different metrics and graphs that show you how users are interacting with your site.
 You can see how many users are visiting your site, how long they are staying, and which pages they are viewing.